Things To Do In Wroclaw, Poland [Guide By Locals]

 Four Denominations District

 Four Denominations District (pl.
-Dzielnica Czterech Świątyń) is a small area in the Wrocław Old Town where you can find four places of worship for different denominations in really close proximity.
+Dzielnica Czterech Świątyń) is a small area in the Wrocław Old Town where you can find four places of worship for different denominations located in close proximity.
 These are Orthodox Cathedral, Roman Catholic Church, Augsburg Evangelical Church, and the Synagogue.
-It’s also an area where you’ll find one of the finest Wrocław restaurants, cafes, and bars.

 Four Denominations District in Wrocław at night

-Best places to visit in Wroclaw Old Town - Neon Side Gallery
+Unique things to do in Wroclaw - Neon Side Gallery

 The Shambles

 The Shambles (pl.
-Stare Jatki) are often considered as a hidden gem near Wrocław Market Square.
+Stare Jatki) are often considered as a hidden gem near Wroclaw Market Square.
 It’s a short street, one of the oldest in the city, where in the past butchers were located.
-Today it’s a place where you can find many small art galleries one dwarf as well as a Slaughtered Animals Monument (pl.
+Today it’s a place where you can find many small art galleries and the Slaughtered Animals Monument (pl.
 Pomnik ku czci Zwierząt Rzeźnych).

 The Shambles with Slaughtered Animals Monument in Wrocław, Poland